 Keep Your NotebookLM Sources Up to Date

-Enhance your NotebookLM experience with our free Chrome extension.
+Enhance your NotebookLM experience with our free browser extension.

 One of the most overlooked problems in NotebookLM is stale sources.
-You add a web article, a Google Doc, or a report to your notebook — but weeks later, the original content has been updated, corrected, or expanded.
+You add a Google Doc, a Sheets spreadsheet, or a shared report to your notebook — but weeks later, the original content has been updated, corrected, or expanded.
 Meanwhile, NotebookLM is still working with the old version, and you might not even realize it.

-If you've ever wondered how to update sources in NotebookLM without manually deleting and re-adding them, source freshness checking is the answer.
+If you've ever wondered how to update sources in NotebookLM without refreshing them one by one, source freshness checking with bulk sync is the answer.

 The Problem with Stale Sources